Suspect arrested after failed assassination attempt on Argentine vice president - KTVZ

 By Ignacio Grimaldi and Artemis Moshtaghian, CNN

-Kirchner was unharmed in the incident, which was captured on live television.
-Video of the incident shows a man approaching Fernández de Kirchner and pointing a weapon at her head at point blank range.
+Video of the incident shows the vice president smiling as she walks by a crowd of people.
+A man in the crowd then surges forward, pointing a gun at Fernández de Kirchner’s face and apparently attempting a shot.
+No bullets are fired and the two-time former President flinches backward, unharmed.

-Although the man appears to pull the trigger, no bullets are fired, and he is taken into custody after a few seconds of confusion.
+The attacker was taken into custody after a few seconds of confusion and panic.

+Argentina’s official news agency, Télam, identified the man as a Brazilian national, later updating his name to Fernando Andre Sabag Montiel.

-The weapon was a .380 firearm with bullets inside, according to the Ministry of Security.
+The Argentine Ministry of Security confirmed the weapon used in the incident was a .380 firearm with bullets inside.

-The suspect was identified by Argentina’s official news agency Télam as Brazilian national Fernando Andrés Zabak.
-He was taken into custody by Argentina’s Federal Police.

-President Alberto Fernandez is expected to address the nation at any moment.
+“Cristina is still alive because — for some reason we can’t technically confirm at this moment — the weapon, which was armed with five bullets, did not shoot although the trigger was pulled,” said Argentine President Alberto Fernández in a televised address Thursday evening.

+He called the assassination attempt an attack on democracy, saying, “We must eradicate hate and violence from our media and political discourse.”
+He declared Friday a national holiday for the country to rally together in support of Fernández de Kirchner.

+Former Argentine President Mauricio Macri also renounced the attack on Thursday, calling for an “immediate and profound clarification by the justice system and the security forces.”

-Fernández de Kirchner served as President of Argentina from 2007 to 2015, before taking office as vice president in 2019.
+Fernández de Kirchner is among Argentina’s most prominent political figures, having served as President from 2007 to 2015, before taking office as vice president in 2019.

-The incident occurred during a rally by her supporters.
-The rallies have been taking place outside her home for several days, in response to an ongoing trial in which she is accused of corruption.
+Her supporters have been holding rallies outside her home for several days, in response to an ongoing trial in which she is accused of corruption.

 Days later, her supporters clashed with police in the Argentine capital, with Télam reporting police used sticks and tear gas on protesters after a group of people knocked down fences near her home.